 Each Alhambra Ticket Vendor Has Its Own Allocation of Tickets

-The website said they've sold out of Alhambra tickets?
-You can still try in person, or take a guided tour.
+Does the website say its Alhambra tickets are sold out?
+Don't give up.
+You can still try to get tickets in person or take a guided tour.

 04 of 10